 Short reports present new research that adds to previous studies.
 This can be reporting on the reliability or unreliability of research or informing readers of new factors that may influence the outcome of the study.
 Authors must acknowledge the work they build upon including any unpublished sources.
 Manuscripts should be no longer than approximately 1,000 words excluding references.

 A broad-scoped category of manuscript reporting an advance within the journal's scope.
 New procedures, experiments, standard practices, or computational methods should be presented in technical advance articles.
 They report on significant advancements in technology that the reader will benefit from learning about.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 Following a preliminary triage to eliminate submissions unsuitable for Biomarker Insights all papers are sent out for review.
 The covering letter is important.
-To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
+To help the Editor with the preliminary evaluation, please indicate why you think the paper is suitable for publication.
 If your paper should be considered for fast-track publication, please explain why.